LeonTran29/Project_Olist/README.md

 **Key technical decisions:**
 - 2 mart tables are defined to analyze specific grains (orders and order-lines)
-- Q4 late-rate charts apply minimum-volme cut-offs (greater than and equal to 250 lines for category, greater than and equal to 150 for seller-state).
+- Q4 late-rate charts apply minimum-volume cut-offs (greater than and equal to 250 lines for category, greater than and equal to 150 for seller-state).
 Some states/categories show extreme rates on tiny samples - noise, not signal.
-The two thresholds differ because the distributions differ: seller-state has a natrual gap around 150, while category is smoother, so 250 is chosen.
+The two thresholds differ because the distributions differ: seller-state has a natural gap around 150, while category is smoother, so 250 is chosen.
-- dim_state bridge for slicer cross_filter is done to filter risk by state, which is more important than categories in this analysis..
+- dim_state bridge for slicer cross_filter is done to filter risk by state, which is more important than categories in this analysis.

 **Tech stack:**
 - SQL: BigQuery